 For other information about alternative qualifications, designations and lapsed designations and application requirements read the AFA Authorisation Guide.

 The Code does not include any foreign qualifications in the list of alternative qualifications or designations.
-If your qualification or designation is not currently recognised in New Zealand then you should apply to The Skills Organisation to be assessed and examined against individual unit standards (within the National Certificate in Financial Services (Financial Advice) (Level 5).
+If your qualification or designation is not currently recognised in New Zealand then you should apply to The Skills Organisation to be assessed and examined against individual components (within the NZ Certificate).

 You can do this without undertaking any additional training; however, it would be wise to first check with The Skills Organisation whether assessment only options are appropriate for you.